-Two of those, in Sao Paulo and Johannesburg, announced today with Nasdaq OMX Group Inc. (NDAQ) in New York and the exchanges in Istanbul and Egypt, to encourage their 4,600 listed companies to measure and report on environmental and governance issues such as greenhouse gas emissions, water usage and gender equality.
+Two of those, in Sao Paulo and Johannesburg, announced today with Nasdaq OMX Group Inc. (NDAQ:US) in New York and the exchanges in Istanbul and Egypt, to encourage their 4,600 listed companies to measure and report on environmental and governance issues such as greenhouse gas emissions, water usage and gender equality.

 “The problem with some of the sustainability reports is they’re not really material, and they’re not as relevant as they ought to be,” said David Blood, co-founder of Generation Investment Management with former U.S. Vice President Al Gore.
 The companies need to work harder to “make it material, and make it relevant,” he said in an interview.

 Institutional investors have pushed for better standards in reporting as they consider a broader range of issues affecting the quality of their investments.